IT Alignment

 Categories of customer value (Treacy & Wiersema, 1995):

-- Product leadership provides functional benefits characterized by superior products/services, high quality, novel features, innovative functions, and early market launch.
+• Product leadership provides functional benefits characterized by superior products and services, high quality, novel features, innovative functions, and early market launches.

-- Operational excellence provides economic benefits characterized by lowest costs, process efficiency, organizational effectiveness, and high productivity.
+• Operational excellence provides economic benefits characterized by the lowest costs, process efficiency, organizational effectiveness, and high productivity.

 Categories of organizational value:

-- Strategic planning/informed decision-making: data and process flows for strategic planning and informed decision-making, including business development (i.e., growth opportunities), artificial intelligence, and IT Alignment.
+• Strategic planning and informed decision-making: data and process flows for strategic planning and informed decision-making, including business development (i.e., growth opportunities), artificial intelligence, and IT alignment.

-- Flexibility/agility: ability to quickly adapt resources and capabilities to change the product/service offering (e.g., as a response to changes in the environment (flexibility) and/or the competitive position (agility).
+• Flexibility and agility: ability to quickly adapt the business architecture to change the product offering, e.g., as a response to changes in the environment (flexibility) or modification of the competitive position (agility).

-- Strategic alliances/supplier relationships: business linkages to other firms that are part of the value chain (inbound and outbound).
+• Strategic alliances and supplier relationships: business linkages to other firms that are part of the value chain (inbound and outbound).